Ford Falcon (Australia): EB

 Visually, the 1991 EB Falcon remained nearly identical to its predecessor with subtle front and rear styling changes to the location of the Ford badge and the rear taillight applique, respectively.
 This series saw the reintroduction, by Ford Australia, of a V8 engine option (on sedans only) for the first time since 1982.
-This generation of the Falcon sedan closely resembles Ford's North American Tempo of the same era.
 Moreover, this series also saw the reintroduction of a Falcon GT model, with the refined "25th Anniversary" model limited to 265 units.
 Both this limited edition, and the first XR6 and XR8 sports models (that have continued with all subsequent Falcons and were originally marketed as S-XR6 and S-XR8) first appeared with the EB Series, through the then newly established Tickford Vehicle Engineering (TVE) joint-venture.

 Reportedly costing A$1 million, the radically different Series II model of April 1992 primarily benefitted from a higher capacity 6-cylinder engine (up 35 cubic centimetres or from 3949 cc to 3984 cc), bringing its nominal total swept capacity to 4.0 L. The transmission and electronics were also improved and, externally, styling changes abounded including the base model now having body-coloured bumpers and its matte black plastic exterior door handles in a glossy finish.
 Other aspects of this upgrade consisted of improvements in safety, electronics and overall refinement.
 For example: the car now featured an advanced "Smartlock" security locking system standard across all models; anti-lock brakes became optional; a lap sash centre rear seatbelt became standard (from 1993); foam-filled A-pillars helped deliver better crash protection and Noise, Vibration, and Harshness (NVH) reductions.

 ED

-The ED Falcon came in response to Holden's new VR Commodore in 1993.
 The front grille was now elliptical to differentiate it from the EB, and the sports genre (XR6, and XR8) gained an exclusive quad headlamp cluster.
 Making a comeback in the ED range was the Futura.
 The safety orientated Futura was marketed towards private buyers, and was equipped with cruise control, anti-lock brakes, and featured body-coloured mirrors.
 For the first time since the XF series, the luxurious Fairmont Ghia trim level was not available in station wagon form.

 The standard 4.0 L six-cylinder produced 148 kW, the XR6 high-performance option 161 kW, and the 5.0 litre EFI V8 165 kW at 4500 rpm.